sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 ```
 c.
 Declare the new event-id in static_event_map defined in src/sonic-eventd/lib/src/eventstaticmap.h

 d.
-In the source file where event is to be raised, include eventnotify.h and invoke LOG_EVENT or LOG_ALARM.
+In the source file where event is to be raised, include eventnotify.h and invoke LOG_EVENT with state as NOTIFY/RAISE_ALARM/CLEAR_ALARM.

 The event notifier takes the event properties, packs a field value tuple and writes to a table, by name, EVENTPUBSUB.